MahdiJDS/taskforge/README.md

 - 🔃 Lazy and loding animation ✅

-- ⏰ Add Deadlines and Reminders

-- 🗂️ Add Categories/Tags for better organization
+- 🗂️ Add Categories/Tags for better organization ✅

 ---